 The earliest tribal rugs are believed to have been made for private use, meaning they were not created for or influenced by market forces or the specifications of an exporter.

-The resulting design and colour combinations could therefore be said to be truly indigenous, albeit also frequently mysterious – while some motifs clearly took their inspiration from plants and flowers, for example, others were highly abstract.
+The resulting design and colour combinations could therefore be said to be truly indigenous, albeit also frequently mysterious.
+While some motifs took their inspiration from plants and flowers, for example, others were highly abstract.

 How tribal rugs gained in sophistication

 The Pazyryk Carpet, which originated in Afghanistan and has been described as “the oldest rug in the world”, is less than 3,000 years old.
-However, its incredible artistry and workmanship indicates that the knotted pile technique had already been developed for centuries by the time of its creation.
+However, its incredible artistry and craft indicate that the knotted pile technique had already been developed for centuries by the time of its creation.

 Tribal rugs were long created as part of strong local traditions, and incorporated traditional and sometimes heraldic motifs that had changed little over the centuries.

-Weavers adopted the traditional design and colour of their parents who weaved such rugs, while there was also a tendency among Turkmen for larger tribes to subsume smaller tribes and appropriate the latter’s design elements.
+Weavers adopted the traditional design and colour of their parents who weaved such rugs.
+At the same time, there was also a tendency among Turkmen for larger tribes to subsume smaller tribes and appropriate the latter’s design elements.

 The forced settlement of many nomadic tribes by 18th and 19th-century governments that regarded them as a threat, as well as increasing influence from Western markets, helped to spell the end of the era of the traditional tribal rug.

-However, we continue to stock a broad selection of tribal rugs here at Sharafi & Co.
-Discover them in our online store or by appointment at our Park Royal warehouse, and we are confident that we will be able to help you to find the tribal rug for you.
+However, we continue to stock a broad selection of tribal rugs for sale here at Sharafi & Co.
+Discover them in our online store or by appointment at our warehouse, and we are confident with our high standard customer service that we will be able to help you to find the right handmade rug for you.